No booking fees on the app

 Manchester Piccadilly to Liverpool Lime Street train travel guide

-Taking the train from Manchester Piccadilly to Liverpool Lime Street is both efficient and enjoyable, offering scenic views and comfort.
-With frequent departures from Manchester Piccadilly, you can arrive at Liverpool Lime Street in just 48m, making it a quick and convenient option for travelling between these two places.
+The train journey from Manchester Piccadilly to Liverpool Lime Street combines efficiency with pleasure, featuring beautiful scenery and comfort.
+With frequent departures from Manchester Piccadilly, you can get to Liverpool Lime Street in just 47m, making it an ideal and convenient choice for travelling between them.

 Planning and booking